 12. Bathtub Gin

 This place is absolutely wild.
 Find the Stone Street Coffee Company on 9th Avenue, tucked behind it is Bathtub Gin.
-There really is an actual bath tub in the middle of the bar and if you drink enough gin, which you definitely will, you’ll find yourself in the bathtub before the night is over.
-Bathtub Gin has a strong 1920-1930’s influence that’s really enjoyable, with a smoky, old-word feel to it.
+There really is an actual bathtub in the middle of the bar and if you drink enough gin, which you definitely will, you’ll find yourself in the bathtub before the night is over.
+Bathtub Gin has a strong 1920-1930’s influence that’s really enjoyable, with a smoky, old-world feel to it.
 Try as many gin cocktails as you like, then feast on their absolutely delicious dinner menu.

 Cienfuegos is proudly home to all things Cuban; from excellent food to crazy-good cocktails.
 Happy Hour happens from 5pm to 7pm Monday to Saturday, which is definitely the time to be there.
 The punch bowls here are famous and not to be missed!
 To find it, look for bar ‘Mother of Pearl’.
 Cienfuegos is right next door, on the second floor.
 It’s all things bright, fun, indulgent and delicious.
 Don’t miss out!

 Have you seen our 12 months in 60 seconds video?

 Phoebe is a travel writer and photographer with a love for storytelling and making people laugh.
 Matt is a videographer and photographer with a passion for the great outdoors and big adventures.
 Together we inspire big adventures through our guides, videos, vlogs and photographs.
 Find out more about us here.